ATLFF ‘26 FESTIVAL FILM PROGRAMMERS

 Documentary Programmer

 Jennica Carmona is a New York City based Puerto Rican filmmaker, actor, and activist.
 Born in Rio Piedras, Puerto Rico and raised in Rochester, NY she is a graduate of the Tisch School of the Arts at NYU.
-She is a proud co-founder of Sí Se Puede Productions, a theatre and film production company that creates material with social justice themes.
+She is a proud co-founder of Sí Se Puede Productions, a theatre and film production company that creates material with socially conscious themes.
 Jennica has previously worked with the Montclair Film Festival, the New Jersey Jewish Film Festival, and the Philadelphia Latino Film Festival.

 Astin Rocks